An Industry First - Custom Made Mouthpieces!

 SC

-Chamber
+Chamber & Bore

 Rails

-Narrow rails will create a quick handling experience, they'll brighten your timbre, add resonance, and reduce your blowing resistance.
+Narrower rails will create a quick handling experience, they'll brighten your timbre, add resonance, and reduce your blowing resistance.

-Wider rails will slow down the way your mouthpiece responds, they'll add some working resistance, and they'll dampen your reed's vibration - which in turn will dampen your resonance.
-Wider rails can blow free with longer facings.
+Wider rails will slow down the way your mouthpiece responds, they'll add some working resistance, and they'll dampen your reed's vibrations - which in turn will dampen your resonance.

 Wide

-Very Thin Rails
+Very Narrow Rails

-Here we offer special attention the Very Thin railed option.
+Here we offer special attention the Very Narrow railed option.
 These days BEHN is the only maker who produces very thin railed mouthpieces, however when done right, sublime resonance, brilliance, response, and energy can come from a thin railed mouthpiece.

 Conventional wisdom would have you believe that thin rails are bright, and brightness in general is a bad thing.
 However if you just have a look over at the jazz tenor saxophone world - their perspective is different.
 Thin rails are difficult to make and so it becomes bragging rights to a mouthpiece maker who produces thin rails.
 And thin rails also offer more power, energy, and ease of propagation - the stuff that jazzers really welcome.